 Use check boxes only for statements that must be either true or false, there is no room for doubt, like “British citizen”.
 The Toggle switch allows you to use any two other names for True and False, e.g. a language pair.

-You insert a Check box widget by clicking the Check box widget in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Check box widget by clicking the Check box widget in the Widgets tab in the SpreadsheetConverter task pane.
 A Check box will provide a true/false value that you can test for in other places in the form, or when the form is submitted for processing.

 Radio buttons simulate the behavior of old car radios.
 When one of the buttons is pressed, the corresponding radio station (option) is selected.
 Simultaneously, all the other buttons pop out, leaving only the selected button in the pushed-in position.

 Radio buttons are used to select between a limited number of choices.
 The good thing about radio buttons is that you see all the available choices.
 The bad thing is that this may consume a lot of screen space.
-You insert a Radio buttons widget by clicking the Radio Button widget in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Radio buttons widget by clicking the Radio Button widget in the Widgets tab in the SpreadsheetConverter task pane.
 You can then set different properties for the Radio button widget:

 Drop-down lists are used to select between a limited number of choices.
 The menu opens when you click on it.
 When you have made your choice, only the selected choice is visible.

-You insert a Dropdown list widget by clicking the Dropdown List widget in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Dropdown list widget by clicking the Dropdown List widget in the Widgets tab in the SpreadsheetConverter task pane.
 List the labels in each line in the empty space.
 You can then set different properties for the Dropdown List: